Gauhati High Court Recruitment for Advocate Vacancy

 Age limit:- 35 to 48 years.

 Vacancy details of Gauhati High Court Recruitment:-

-Total Vacancy: – 22 posts.
+Total Vacancy: – 14 posts.

 Name of post:- Advocate.

-Selection Process: – Interview.
+Selection Process: – Selection will be based on written test and Interview.

-How to apply: – The candidates can apply online application through the website http://ghconline.gov.in from 15 May 2017 to 29 May 2017.
+How to apply: – The candidates can apply online application through the website http://ghconline.gov.in/ from 18 June 2018 to 02 July 2018.

-About Gauhati High Court Recruitment.
+About Gauhati High Court.